The Ali Enterprises Factory Fire And Thirteen Years Of Impunity

 The event also included panelists Oliver Smith of the Communications Workers of America Union (CWA), Abiramy Sivalogananthan of Asia Floor Wage Alliance (AFWA), and Maryam Arain of the Action Center on Race and the Economy (ACRE).
 Together with the worker activists, they made clear that Nike’s business model depends on exploitation—and that global solidarity is essential to holding the company accountable.
 Speakers addressed the intersections of labor rights, profit mongering by brands, and U.S. trade policies that sustain the status quo.

-The Capitol Hill gathering marked a critical moment in the tour—where worker voices moved from factory floors to federal platforms.
+The Capitol Hill gathering marked a critical moment in the delegation—where worker voices moved from factory floors to federal platforms.
 Leni, Dedeh, and Dinar spoke not only for themselves, but for thousands of women across Asia who demand what they are owed.
 Their message to policymakers and the public was simple: there are no profits without workers, and there can be no justice without accountability.

-Stay tuned for more updates and read: Day Eight Of The Worker Action Tour | Across Cities, One Fight
+Stay tuned for more updates and read: Day Eight Of The Worker Action Delegation | Across Cities, One Fight

-Day Eight Of The Worker Action Tour | Across Cities, One Fight
+Day Eight Of The Worker Action Delegation | Across Cities, One Fight

 June 2, 2025